Thursday, 8 January 2026

 Hello!

-Whatever you do this week in the Gironde and Dordogne, keep your eyes open for the wisteria and have a great week.
+Whatever you do this week in the Gironde and Dordogne regions, have a lovely time.

 Best wishes,